andrew-kolesnikov/documentation/content/en/cloudprem/install/aws_eks.md

      # All indexes created in CloudPrem are stored under this location.
      default_index_root_uri: s3://<BUCKET_NAME>/indexes

-    # Reverse connection configuration
-    # When enabled, CloudPrem initiates the connection to Datadog, eliminating the need for public ingress.
-    # This is useful for environments with strict network policies or when you prefer not to expose CloudPrem publicly.
-    # cloudprem:
-    #   enable_reverse_connection: true
-    #   site: "datadoghq.com"
-    #   dd_api_key: "${DD_API_KEY}"
-    #   dd_application_key: "${DD_APP_KEY}"

-   # Ingress configuration
-   # The chart supports two ingress configurations:
-   # 1. A public ingress for external access through the internet that will be used exclusively by Datadog's control plane and query service.
-   # 2. An internal ingress for access within the VPC
+   # Internal ingress configuration for access within the VPC
+   # The ingress provisions an Application Load Balancers (ALBs) in AWS which is created in private subnets.
    #
-   # Both ingresses provision an Application Load Balancers (ALBs) in AWS.
-   # The public ingress ALB is created in public subnets.
-   # The internal ingress ALB is created in private subnets.
-   #
    # Additional annotations can be added to customize the ALB behavior.
    ingress:
-     # The public ingress is configured to only accept TLS traffic and requires mutual TLS (mTLS) authentication.
-     # Datadog's control plane and query service authenticate themselves using client certificates,
-     # ensuring that only authorized Datadog services can access CloudPrem nodes through the public ingress.
-     public:
-       enabled: true
-       name: cloudprem-public
-       host: cloudprem.acme.corp
-       extraAnnotations:
-         alb.ingress.kubernetes.io/load-balancer-name: cloudprem-public

      # The internal ingress is used by Datadog Agents and other collectors running outside
      # the Kubernetes cluster to send their logs to CloudPrem.
      internal: